Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 International flights over 3,500 km €0 €600/£500 €600/£500

 Delаyeԁ internаl EU flights аre eligible for а mаximum EU261 сomрensаtion of €250 or €400, ԁeрenԁing on whether the ԁistаnсe goes beyonԁ or below 1,500 km.
-For UK раssengers flying in аnԁ out of the Uniteԁ Kingԁom, the refunԁ will be раiԁ in British рounԁs with а mаximum of £220 аnԁ £350, resрeсtively.
+For UK passengers flying in and out of the United Kingdom, the compensation will be paid in British Pounds, with maximum amounts of £220 and £350, respectively.

-International flights feature the biggest EU delay compensation of €600 in case passengers travel over 3,500 km, and the waiting time exceeds 4 hours.
-Hence, even US-based flyers may be affected by the regulation if the route is operated by a UK or EU carrier.
-However, the maximum compensation amount is cut in half if the delay time ranges from 3 to 4 hours.
-Disrupted mid-length international flights are eligible for as many as €400.
+International flights feature the highest EU delay compensation of €600 for passengers travelling over 3,500 km, provided the arrival delay exceeds 4 hours.
+Consequently, even US-based flyers may be covered by the regulation if their route is operated by a UK or EU carrier.
+However, the maximum compensation amount is reduced by 50% if the delay at the final destination is between 3 and 4 hours.
+Disrupted mid-length international flights are eligible for as much as €400.

 EU 261 Compensation: Deadline for Filing a Claim

-There is no uniform period for filing EU 261 compensation claims, and it does not depend on the citizenship of a passenger either.
-The deadline varies by the country where the airline’s headquarters are located.
-We highlighted specific time limits for filing the EU 261 compensation form in the table below:
+There is no uniform period for filing EU 261 compensation claims, and it does not depend on the citizenship of the passenger.
+Instead, the deadline is determined by the statute of limitations in the country where the airline’s headquarters are located or where the flight was operated.
+We have highlighted specific time limits for filing the EU 261 compensation form in the table below:

 Deadline Country